stphn/planck-layout/draw/README.md

 Uses the `draw_layout.py` script for colored ASCII art in terminal.

-## Professional Diagrams (WIP)
+## Professional Diagrams

-**Note:** SVG/PNG generation using keymap-drawer is currently a work in progress due to QMK's complex keymap structure.
-The terminal visualization above is fully functional.
+Generate beautiful SVG diagrams of your keyboard layout:

-### Future Setup
+### Setup

 Install keymap-drawer: